alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 ### Reboot a PostgreSQL service instance

-You can [reboot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_RebootInstance.html) [external link] your PostgreSQL service instance to:
+You can [reboot your PostgreSQL service instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_RebootInstance.html) [external link] to:

 - try to fix a problem with your service instance
 - test how your app behaves during a service instance failure

 To reboot your service instance, you must have the [space developer](/orgs_spaces_users.html#space-developer) role and permissions in the [space](/orgs_spaces_users.html#spaces) that hosts your service instance.

-Rebooting your service instance will cause a brief service outage.
-You can minimise the length of this outage by reducing activity in your PostgreSQL database during the reboot.
+Rebooting your service instance will cause a temporary database outage.
+The length of this outage depends on your service instance’s complexity and configuration.

+You should tell your users and your team when a reboot is scheduled.

-Run the following command to reboot your service instance:
+Run the following code in the command line to reboot your service instance:

 ```
 cf update-service SERVICE_NAME -c '{"reboot": true}'